-Studying the external stimuli and contexts that induce and modulate complex behaviors, such as parental care, is key in linking the proximate mechanisms to the function of behavior (Brown, 1985; Taborsky et al., 2015).
-Understanding the constraints imposed by these proximate mechanisms on the behavioral flexibility can also provide insights into the evolution of traits associated with parental care.
+Taborsky et al., 2015).
+Understanding the constraints imposed by these proximate mechanisms on behavioural flexibility can also provide insight into the evolution of traits associated with parental care.
 For example, the predisposition of many birds to respond to orange gape and loud begging calls with food provisioning explains, at least in part, the prevalence of brood parasites among altricial birds (Kilner et al., 1999; Redondo, 1993).
 Despite the diversity of vertebrate parental strategies (reviewed in Balshine, 2012), it has been suggested that many neuroendocrine mechanisms might be conserved across taxonomically distant groups (Brown, 1985; Dulac et al., 2014).
-Cross-fostering of young has been used to study neural and hormonal basis of parental care, offspring recognition, adaptive value of parental investment as well as other associated traits in many vertebrates (e.g., Buntin, 1996; Dewsbury, 1985; Francis et al., 1999).
-Amphibians show a variety of parental behaviors, including egg guarding, nest making, larval transport and provisioning (Crump, 1996; Wells, 2007), but the proximate mechanisms of amphibian parental care remain mostly unknown and standard methods such as cross-fostering are rarely applied (but see Ringler et al., 2016; Stynoski, 2009).
+Crossfostering of young has been used to study the neural and hormonal basis of parental care, offspring recognition, adaptive value of parental investment and other associated traits in many vertebrates (e.g. Buntin, 1996; Dewsbury, 1985; Francis et al., 1999).
+Amphibians show a variety of parental behaviours, including egg guarding, nest making, larval transport and provisioning (Crump, 1996; Wells, 2007), but the proximate mechanisms of amphibian parental care remain mostly unknown and standard methods such as cross-fostering are rarely applied (but see Ringler et al., 2016a; Stynoski, 2009).

-Poison frogs (Dendrobatidae) are a well-studied family of Neotropical frogs with complex life-histories that involve parental care, including egg attendance and larval transport from terrestrial clutches to aquatic deposition sites (Grant et al., 2006; Weygoldt, 1987).
-The adaptive value and the evolution of parental care in this group has attracted a considerable amount of research (reviewed in Summers and Tumulty, 2013), but the proximate mechanisms of these behaviors remain poorly understood (Roland and O'Connell, 2015).
+Poison frogs (Dendrobatoidea) are a well-studied group of Neotropical frogs with complex life histories that involve parental care, including egg attendance and larval transport from terrestrial clutches to aquatic deposition sites (Grant et al., 2006; Weygoldt, 1987).
+The adaptive value and the evolution of parental care in this group has attracted a considerable amount of research (reviewed in Summers and Tumulty, 2013), but the proximate mechanisms of these behaviours remain poorly understood (Roland and O'Connell, 2015).
 Several recent studies on the poison frog Allobates femoralis have revealed a surprising degree of flexibility in the parental care strategies of this species.
 In A. femoralis tadpole transport is primarily performed by males (Ringler et al., 2013).
-While males indiscriminately transport all tadpoles encountered inside their territory (Ringler et al., 2016), males become cannibalistic when establishing a new territory (Ringler et al., 2017), thus adjusting their parental responses towards unrelated clutches according to their territorial status.
+While males indiscriminately transport all tadpoles encountered inside their territory (Ringler et al., 2016a), males become cannibalistic when establishing a new territory (Ringler et al., 2017), thus adjusting their parental responses towards unrelated clutches according to their territorial status.
 Females, in turn, show compensatory parental care when the father disappears (Ringler et al., 2015a), and will only transport tadpoles from the exact location of their own clutch.
-Neither sex appears to use direct cues for offspring recognition (Ringler et al., 2016).
+Neither sex appears to use direct cues for offspring recognition (Ringler et al., 2016a).